Cassandra: Before the fall of Troy

+From the Cypria's summary and fragments of tragedies, it is known that, before the fall of Troy, Cassandra foresaw that if Paris went to Sparta and brought Helen back as his wife, her arrival would spark the Trojan War and lead to the destruction of the city.
+Ignoring Cassandra's warning, Paris went to Sparta and returned with Helen.
+According to Colluthus, when Cassandra saw Helen arriving, she tore her own hair and flung away her golden veil in a gesture of grief.

 In the Aeneid, Cassandra warned the Trojans about the Greeks hiding inside the Trojan Horse, Agamemnon's death, her own demise at the hands of Aegisthus and Clytemnestra, her mother Hecuba's fate, Odysseus's ten-year wanderings before returning home, and the murder of Aegisthus and Clytemnestra by the latter's children Electra and Orestes.
 Cassandra additionally predicted that her cousin Aeneas would escape during the fall of Troy and found a new nation in Rome.